 Adventurer’s Inn was one of Queens’ most successful amusement parks, operating from the mid-1950s to the late-1970s off the Whitestone Expressway.
 By the 1970s, it was the only amusement park in Northern Queens, with notable rides like the Batman Slide, the Rotor, and the Toboggan.
 Originally called Adventure Park, the amusement park began rather sporadically with no standard schedule and just a handful of rides, yet under owner Harold Glantz and president Martin Garin, the amusement park expanded significantly.

 However, this expansion would be rather short-lived, since by the early 1970s the city developed plans to convert the amusement park into a significantly less-fun industrial park.
-Many efforts were taken by the Public Development Corporation to close the park down, yet it appears that it remained opened until 1978, surviving both a fire and a park shooting.
+Many efforts were taken by the Public Development Corporation to close the park down, yet it appears that it remained open until 1978, surviving both a fire and a park shooting.
 The College Point Multiplex cinema now stands on the amusement park’s former grounds.

 16. Freedomland U.S.A.
 (1960-1964)

-Freedomland U.S.A. was a short-lived yet very well known theme park in the Baychester section of the Bronx.
+Freedomland U.S.A. was a short-lived yet very well-known theme park in the Baychester section of the Bronx.
 The park’s layout was designed by C.V.
 Wood and consisted of over 40 attractions in the shape of the contiguous United States.
 The park cost an astronomical $65 million to build, and one year after it opened in 1960, the park remained $8 million in debt.
 Freedomland was only 85% complete at the time of opening, yet despite this admission was $1.50 for adults, with an additional surcharge of up to 50 cents for some rides.

 The park featured a number of sections inspired by different geographic regions of the United States, with corresponding rides, restaurants, and interactive activities.
 Little Old New York, inspired by life in the late 19th century, featured a Horseless Carriage, Shuntz’s Delicatessen, and New York Harbor tug boats.
 Old Chicago featured elements like an Indian Village and a building that would “burn” with flames extinguished by character actors, while The Great Plains included a version of the Pony Express, a working farm, and a shooting gallery.
 Other regions included San Francisco, The Old Southwest, Mardi Gras-themed New Orleans, and Satellite City.